 However, by the assumption of the lemma the mutual position of~$\wideparen\omega$ and~$\wideparen\omega_1$ is not ambiguous if they are chosen disjoint.
 Let us fix such a choice.
 Then there is a unique splitting route~$\omega_1'=(\nu',q')$ in~$M'$ such that~$h_M^{M'}(\wideparen\omega_1)=\wideparen\omega_1'$.
 We define the move~$M'\xmapsto{\chi_1} M_2''$ as a type~I split move associated with~$\omega_1'$ and preserving all boundary circuits in~$C$.

-As one can learn from Figure~\ref{special-case-gen-split-commute-with-split-fig} the diagrams~$M_2''$ and~$M_2'$ are combinatorially equivalent, so one can be obtained from another by jump moves adjusting the positions of the occupied levels without changing the combinatorial type.
+As one can learn from Figure~\ref{special-case-gen-split-commute-with-split-fig} the diagrams~$M_2''$ and~$M_2'$ are combinatorially equivalent, so one of them can be obtained from the other by jump moves adjusting the positions of the occupied levels without changing the combinatorial type.